 A series of themes became apparent within the data.
-These themes highlighted decisions and issues that have impacted the three research strands: sense of community, sense of place, and flexibility of tenure.
+These themes highlighted decisions and issues that have impacted the three research strands; sense of community, sense of place, and flexibility of tenure.
 Due to page limit constraints, the full results are not included in this paper.
-However, these most common themes form the discussion section so are briefly summarised below.
+However, because these common themes form the discussion section, they are summarised below.